-Having a tax revenue analysis capability-generally in the form of a specialist analytical unit-focused on, for example, tax collection trends, revenue yields from audits and other compliance activities, payment behavior across tax types and taxpayer segments, revenue effects of tax expenditures (i.e. the value of tax revenue foregone by government because of tax law provisions, including deductions, exemptions, preferential rates, and deferral of tax liabilities), and the amount of past years' tax losses yet to be recouped.
+- Having a tax revenue analysis capability generally in the form of a specialist analytical unit-focused on, for example, tax collection trends, revenue yields from audits and other compliance activities, payment behavior across tax types and taxpayer segments, revenue effects of tax expenditures (i.e. the value of tax revenue foregone by government because of tax law provisions, including deductions, exemptions, preferential rates, and deferral of tax liabilities), and the amount of past years' tax losses yet to be recouped. - Regular monitoring and reporting to government of core tax collections to ensure early detection of significant deviations from budgeted revenue forecasts, and identification of reasons for deviations.